Advertiser Disclosure

 Car Rental Loss and Damage Insurance

 Next time you rent a car, decline any car rental loss and damage insurance the rental car company provides.
 Both cards offer primary rental car insurance that covers theft and collision damage on most rental cars in the U.S. and abroad.
-If you ever need to tap into this benefit, you’ll receive reimbursement up to the car’s actual cash value.
+If you ever need to tap into this benefit, you’d receive reimbursement up to the car’s actual cash value.

 Trip Interruption, Cancellation, and Delay Coverage

 When you purchase eligible trip costs with either card, and your trip is interrupted or canceled by a covered reason, you may qualify to get reimbursed for your nonrefundable travel expenses.
-However, the coverage limits are different for each card — let’s take a look.
+However, the coverage limits are different for each card.
+Let’s take a look.

 The United Explorer Card also provides similar trip interruption and cancellation insurance terms.
-However, the maximum coverage limits are up to $1,500 per person and $6,000 per trip, which is significantly smaller than the benefit amounts on the Chase Sapphire Preferred card.
-However, the trip delay coverage remains the same: if your common carrier travel is delayed more than 12 hours or requires an overnight stay, you and your family can receive up to $500 in reimbursement.
+However, the maximum coverage limits are up to $1,500 per person and $6,000 per trip, significantly smaller than the benefit amounts on the Chase Sapphire Preferred card.
+However, the trip delay coverage remains the same: If your common carrier travel is delayed more than 12 hours or requires an overnight stay, you and your family can receive up to $500 in reimbursement.

 Lost and Delayed Baggage Coverage